Human Proteostasis Network Project

 to the human review.

-Priority Review Targets
+Priority Follow-up Targets

 See priority_genes.tsv.

-Recommended first-pass jobs:
+Recommended follow-up jobs:

 PN-vs-UPB Comparison